-John Sealy's letter is as follows (York Grand Lodge MS. No. 33):-Most Worshpf1.
-Gra^d.
-Mas^r. & Brethn.
+John Sealy's letter is as follows (York Grand Lodge MS., No. 33):-Most Worshpf.
+Grad.
+Masr. & Brethn.

 Conformable to the Time appointed in the Deputation from you to the Brethren in London under the Stile of the Grand Lodge of England S°. of the River Trent, I shall now lay before your Worship their Proceedings since the Installation on the 24th.
-June 1779---
+June 1779--

-On the 9th. of August 1779 in consequence of a Petition having been presented at a preceeding Committee, from several Masonick Brethren for that purpose the Grand Master with his Officers attended at ye Queens Head Tavern in Holborn to Constitute the Lodge of Perseverance & Triumph, when
+On the 9th. of August 1779 in consequence of a Petition having been presented at a preceding Committee, from several Masonick Brethren for that purpose the Grand Master with his Officers attended at ye Queens Head Tavern in Holborn to Constitute the Lodge of Perseverance & Triumph, when the following Appointmt of Officers took place-(Vizt.)